GtX-Andy/animationNodeAnimations/README.md

 >### BeaconLightAnimation

-It is possible to dynamicly load a beacon light with this animation.
+It is possible to dynamically load a beacon light with this animation.

 ```xml
 <modDesc descVersion="71">